oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 # Manage Cloud cost effectively (more advanced)

 ## Optimization
-{% img assets/optimization.jpg 45% "Optimization" %}
+{% imgx assets/optimization.jpg 45% "Optimization" %}
-{% img assets/optimization.1.jpg 45% "Optimization" %}
+{% imgx assets/optimization.1.jpg 45% "Optimization" %}

 If you’re using any cloud, you might regularly ask yourself questions like, “Why is the bill so high this month?” or “What would it actually cost to move this application to the cloud?”
 If so, this blog is for you.
 Today, I aim to make you familiar with the practices you need to control and predict your cost without compromising your performance.